Holiday rentals in Dumfries and Galloway

 Top guest favourite

-4.99 out of 5 average rating, 156 reviews
+4.97 out of 5 average rating, 367 reviews

 Popular amenities for Dumfries and Galloway holiday rentals

-All About Dumfries and Galloway
+All about Dumfries and Galloway

 The Dumfries and Galloway province in southwestern Scotland stretches across grass-covered hills and vast woodlands teeming with birch and fir trees as well as some of the most ancient yews in the country.
 More than 100 medieval castles are dotted across the province.
 You’ll have your pick of half-crumbling, 13th-century castle ruins immersed in overgrown landscapes to explore on foot.
 Others, such as Caerlaverock Castle in Caerlaverock Natural Preserve, have well-maintained drawbridges and filled moats, and are surrounded by manicured gardens.